ttorynn/ttorynn/README.md

 <br />

-Hi there, I'm Toryn, a sixteen-year-old developer from the California redwoods.
+Hi there, I'm Toryn, a developer from California.
 I am interested in all facets of computer science and design from frontend development with frameworks to low-level algorithm optimization.
 Feel free to explore my repositories, make some issues and open a few pull requests.

 ## 💡 Featured Projects